How to Burn Multiple Movies on One DVD with a Menu at Once

 | Rewritable | Yes | No | Yes |

-It depends on the movies' length, not size.
+It depends on the movies' length and quality, not size.
 As shown in the table above, a standard 4.7GB Single Layer recordable DVD is able to store around 120-133 minutes of video.
 And a Dual Layer 8.5GB blank DVD can hold video up to 240 minutes.

-Movies are almost always 80-120 minutes long.
-That's to say, DVD-5 may merely hold one movie, whereas DVD-9 can hold 3~5 movies.
+Movies typically run about 80-120 minutes.
+That's to say, a DVD-5 typically holds just one at standard quality, whereas DVD-9 can hold two movies.
 To burn multiple movies on one DVD, DVD-9 is more suitable.
-But if you just want to burn multiple shorter TV shows and episodes to DVD, DVD-5 is a great choice.
+However, if you just want to burn multiple shorter TV shows and episodes to DVD, DVD-5 is a great choice.

 The video bitrate determines the capacity of the DVD.
 The lower the bitrate is, the more movies a DVD can hold.
 1000 kbps helps you store approximately 9 hours in DVD-5 and 15 hours in DVD-9.
 3200 kbps is 3 hours in DVD-5 and 5 hours in DVD-9.